Skip to content

 Housing Choice Voucher (Section 8)

 The Housing Choice Voucher program (Section 8 ) requires that your landlord keep your apartment in good condition, and that your apartment meets “housing quality standards.”
-This document describes Housing Choice Voucher (Section 8) program, contracts, and abatement (refusal to pay) after an inspection.
+Learn more about the Housing Choice Voucher (Section 8) program, contracts, and abatement (refusal to pay) after an inspection.

 Housing